 This editorial expands upon these requirements to provide guidance on what constitutes robust and publishable peer-reviewed research in this journal.
 We use the term 'geoscience communication' to refer to the range of activities included in GC; these fall within a spectrum.
-At one end is activity-led work that might variously be known as education, outreach, communication, or engagement (e.g. science theatre as a medium for effective dialogue), and at the other end is curiosity-led research (e.g. how video games tangentially communicate geoscientific concepts) into how people engage with geoscience.
-The advice in this paper is based on the experience of the current editors, which includes geoscience research, knowledge exchange, science communication and public engagement with science, geoscience education, and the application of social science methods.
+At one end is activity-led work that might variously be known as education, outreach, communication, or engagement (e.g. science theatre as a medium for effective dialogue), and at the other end is curiosity-led research (e.g. how video communication in this compares to perform the activity in the second second

-Our target audience for this editorial is two-fold.
+- videogames tangentially communicate geoscientific concepts) into how people engage with geoscience.
+The advice in this paper is based on the experience of the current editors, which includes geoscience research, knowledge exchange, science communication and public engagement with science, geoscience education, and the application of social science methods. - 60 Our target audience is two-fold.
 First, we wish to encourage those who are already doing excellent geoscience communication work but are not publishing it.
 Second, we would like to support those with less experience who are eager to publish what they have done or will do, but perhaps have not yet considered how to add the necessary rigour into their work.
-The desire is to convince the former that publication is worthwhile and cost-effective in terms of time as well as achievable, and to facilitate the latter in achieving the required quality of study.
+The desire is to convince the former that publication is worthwhile, cost-effective in terms of time, and achievable, and to facilitate the latter in achieving the required quality of study. - 65